mikestefanello/pagoda/README.md

 A [component](#components), `FlashMessages()`, is provided to render flash messages within your UI.

-### Pager
+## Pager

-A very basic mechanism is provided to handle and facilitate paging located in `pkg/page/pager.go`.
-When a `Page` is initialized, so is a `Pager` at `Page.Pager`.
+A very basic mechanism is provided to handle and facilitate paging located in `pkg/pager` and can be initialized via `pager.NewPager()`.
 If the requested URL contains a `page` query parameter with a numeric value, that will be set as the page number in the pager.

-During initialization, the _items per page_ amount will be set to the default, controlled via constant, which has a value of 20.
-It can be overridden by changing `Pager.ItemsPerPage` but should be done before other values are set in order to not provide incorrect calculations.
+This query can be controlled via the `QueryKey` constant.

 Methods include: